Wittig reagent resonance structures

 General Wittig reaction

 In most Wittig reactions, both the (E) and (Z) isomers of the alkene product can be formed.
 Taking the simple example of acetaldehyde reacting with a triphenylphosphonium ylide bearing a single methyl substituent, or other unsubstituted ylides bearing alkyl groups, the (Z)-alkene (cis) is formed in good selectivity.
-For substituted ylides, bearing aryl or electron-withdrawing substituents, the selectivity is different change and the mechanistic explanation for this behavior is still not fully defined.
+For substituted ylides, bearing aryl or electron-withdrawing substituents, the selectivity is different and the mechanistic explanation for this behavior is still not fully defined.
 Many variants of the Wittig olefination exist, using different reagents and providing different selectivity, for example the Horner-Wadsworth-Emmons reaction or Julia olefination, to name a few.

 Wittig reaction of acetaldehyde